Home » Culture

 The York Fair is the oldest Pennsylvania fair.

-Below, I’ve listed all of the dates for the Pennsylvania fairs that are being held in 2023 (starting in June).
+Below, I’ve listed all of the dates for many of the Pennsylvania fairs that are being held in 2025 (starting in June).

 The fairs are listed chronologically, so scroll down and find a great fair to visit this year!